marcelpetrick/DevNotes/BeenThereSeenThat/202008_ISAQB_CPSA_FL_seminar/ISAQB_CPSA_FL_notes.md

 - [check this] Protobu (model): generiert interfaces für java, c++, python ...

-- Postkasten als Analgoei für MessageQueue
+- Postkasten als Analogie für MessageQueue

 ### todos (for me, for the preparation for the exam)
 - check the whole text for typos and inconsistencies